YiWang96/starter-academic/content/en/authors/admin/_index.md

   - Visitors
 highlight_name: true
 ---
 Yi Wang is a pre-doctoral research associate at International Center for Finance in Yale School of Management.
 She received her master's degree from New York University and bachelor's degree from Wuhan University.
-She have strong interests in FinTech and Empirical Asset Pricing.
+She has strong interests in FinTech and Empirical Asset Pricing.
 Currently, she is working with Professors William Goetzmann, Alexander Zentefis, and Song Ma, from who she learned lots of knowledge and skills.
 Yi Wang will apply for Ph.D. programs staring from Fall 2022.